spiffcs/.vim/README.md

 Go where you go and do what you do, but always with vim

 ## Using git-submodules to version-control Vim plugins
-If you like to keep regressions out of your setup it is a good idea to keep a copy that's easy to install on something other than your local workspace.
+If you like to keep regressions out of your vim setup it is a good idea to setup some version control.
-I like to keep the `.vim` directory, my `.vimrc`, and some special files version-controlled so I can just grab them if I'm moving to a new machine.

-Some confusion can come from having plugins installed inside something like `.vim/bundle` (if you use [pathogen](https://github.com/tpope/vim-pathogen)), or inside `.vim/pack` (if you use Vim 8's packages).
-Are you just going to vc the whole extra code base?
+Some confusion for this solution can come from having plugins installed inside something like `.vim/bundle` (if you use [pathogen](https://github.com/tpope/vim-pathogen)), or inside `.vim/pack` (if you use Vim 8's packages).

-Actually, a better solution leverages git [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) so you don't need to push all that extra code around.
+One solution leverages git [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) so you don't need to push all that extra code around.

 ### Creating the repository
 Initialize a git repository inside your `.vim` directory, add everything (including the vimrc), and then commit and push to a GitHub/BitBucket/GitLab repository: